LanceSanterre/task_1_interview/README.md

 - Visualizations of performance trends

 ## Notes
-- Ensure you have a stable internet connection when running `data_aq.py` as it scrapes live data sources.
+- Ensure you have a stable internet connection when running `data_aq.py` as it scrapes live data sources (pybaseball and MLB StatsAPI).
 - The scripts assume your Python version is 3.9+.

 ---